tonykaralis/TmdbEasy/README.md

 Open Source class library that wraps The Movie Database Api.
 Currently all interfaces that are made available support version 3 of the Api.
 This wrapper provides all the basic requests and supports TheMovieDB's append_to_response functionality as well as filtering and sorting.
+Please keep in mind this is a work in progress, it is far from complete.

 ## Getting Started

-Currently just clone or fork the repo and include the reference in your project.
+The package has been made available via nuget or just clone/fork the repo and include the reference in your project.
-The package will be made available via nuget shortly.

 All methods that make requests to the TMDb Api are async.